C1RCSAW/CustomFurniturePM/README.md

 # CustomFurniturePM

 A web application for makers to manage custom furniture projects.
-Users can register accounts, add/view/edit/delete clients, and add/view/edit/delete projects for each client.
+Users can register accounts, add/view/edit/delete clients, and add/view/edit/delete projects for each client as well as add/view/edit/delete costs for each project.

 ## Development